 Approximately one-third of all financial aid applicants are selected by either the U.S. Department of Education or the Office of Financial Aid to verify the accuracy of information provided on the FAFSA.
 If you have been selected for verification, your offer of assistance is tentative, pending the completion of the verification process.
 If you have been selected for verification by the U.S. Department of Education, you are notified as soon as you complete the FAFSA, on your Student Aid Report (SAR).
 It is important that any information requested on your SAR is submitted to the Financial Aid office immediately to avoid delays on your financial aid package or the disbursement of your financial aid awards.
 If you are selected for verification by the school, you will be contacted by the Financial Aid office.

-*NEW* Graduate Students
+New and Returning Graduate Students

 All graduates students must complete a “Graduate Student Supplemental Financial Aid Form”.